rokmc756/Lustre/README.md

 $ brew install https://raw.githubusercontent.com/kadwanev/bigboybrew/master/Library/Formula/sshpass.rb
 ```

 ## Where is it originated?
-It has been developing based on the following project - https://github.com/
+It has been developing based on the following project - https://github.com/stackhpc/ansible-lustre/tree/master/ansible
-Since above project is not useful to me I modified it with make utility and uninstall tasks for
+Since above project is not useful to me, I modified it with make utility.

 ## Verified Lustre Version